 There is no need to pack absolutely everything in the removalists truck.
 If you are driving separately to your new home: You may like to keep your treasured possessions plus personal identification with you.
 Items such as valuable antiques, special collections, passports and licenses, along with important records, certificates, contact numbers and outstanding bills are just some things you may prefer to take care of yourself.
 Another alternative is to keep important and valuable items in a safety deposit box until after you move into your new home.

 If you have followed your packing timeline, moving house packing tips, and kept your moving company in the loop…This will be the easy and fun part.
 Be ready when the movers arrive so the job can go as quickly and inexpensively as possible.
 Make sure everyone in your family has had breakfast as it can be a long day which will be an ordeal on an empty stomach.
 If you have pets, it’s a good idea to have them stay with a neighbour or friend during the move.
 Your pet will feel less stressed and anxious if they are moving into a settled new environment.

 If you are expecting any deliveries, especially larger items, inform suppliers of your change of address, otherwise additional bulk will only add to the moving load, and remember to back up any important computer files just in case anything goes wrong during transit.

-Whether you are moving locally, or moving house interstate, the same strategies apply, and by following these simple guidelines the arduous task of moving will be broken down into doable chunks that won’t cause stress or disrupt your family harmony.
+Whether you are moving locally, or moving house interstate, the same strategies apply.
+So by following these simple guidelines the arduous task of moving will be broken down into doable chunks that won’t cause stress or disrupt your family harmony.
 You will also have energy left over to relax, enjoy and explore your new home and surroundings.
 Happy moving.